 There’s nothing quite like the taste of a perfectly spiced dish.
 A perfect blend of spices is what any aspiring cook aims for in their food.
 One of these spices I like to dabble with in my cooking is the highly popular cayenne peppers.
 It adds a delicious kick to dishes and can be used in everything from soups and stews to delicious homemade sauces and rubs.

 But more often than not, I run out of cayenne pepper or need to find a substitute for someone who can’t handle the heat.
-That’s why I decided to research and find the best substitutes for cayenne out there.
+That’s why I decided to do some digging and line up the best substitutes for cayenne out there.
+So, join me as I show you several deliciously spicy cayenne pepper substitutes.

-What Is Cayenne Pepper?
+What is Cayenne Pepper?

 Best Cayenne Substitute